galinngeorgiev/Uniswap-V3-LP-Bot/README.md

     The bot has the ability to initiate/liquidate as frequently as possible.

 5. The updates of the pool price happen on every iteration, currently run every 10 sec (DELAY_LOOP_SEC = 10).
-     Pool price, p&l and numerous other metrics can be found in the log in subdir /logs.
+     Pool price, p&l and numerous other metrics can be found in the dated log, in the subdir /logs.

 6. Manual commands to unwind the LP positions (tokenID & liquidity are required - can be found under polygonscan.com > mint tx > logs > increaseLiquidity):